RonenNess/ExpiredStorage/README.md

     clear: function() {
         this._storage = {};
     },

+	// you can implement keys() function that will be used to retrieve storage keys.
     keys: function() {
         var ret = [];
         for (var key in this._storage) {